ryanblakeley/bot-disclosure-law/README.md

 ## Justification

 Humans spend a lot of time these days accessing information and networks with many other humans who they do not know personally.
-In many cases it is impossible to tell if user activity is from real people or bot programs.
-Bot programs can be scaled up almost without limit, which means our communication networks and normal human intuitions about other humans in our communities are vulnerable to manipulation.
+In many cases it is difficult or impossible to tell if user activity is from real people or bot programs.
+Bot programs can be scaled up almost without limit, which means our communication networks and normal human intuitions about other humans in our communities are vulnerable to a new kind of manipulation.

 ## Detecting violations